breadboard-ai/breadboard/recipes/README.md

-# Recipes
+# Boards

-This directory contains recipes for Breadboard.
-Each recipe is a demonstration of what how you can use Breadboard to solve a particular problem.
-Many of these recipes can be included directly inside boards.
+This directory contains boards for Breadboard.
+Each board is a demonstration of what how you can use Breadboard to solve a particular problem.
+Many of these boards can be included directly inside boards.

-## Running a Recipe
+## Running a Board

 Note: If you have not already installed the breadboard CLI, you can do so by running the following command: